← Back to Collections

 Theories

-The frequent absence of sound is attributed to a combination of factors, including altitude misjudgment, dampened propulsion systems, or flight profiles that minimize acoustic signature.
-The clustering of sightings near restricted airspace and military installations is viewed as consistent with testing, deployment, or perimeter surveillance of classified platforms.
+The frequent absence of sound is genuinely puzzling, but often attributed to a combination of factors, including altitude misjudgment, dampened propulsion systems, or flight profiles that minimize acoustic signature.

-No publicly acknowledged program accounts for the global distribution of triangular UAP reports.
+No publicly acknowledged program accounts for the massive global distribution of triangular UAP reports.
 The combination of apparent size, silence, and low-altitude hovering remains difficult to reconcile with known aircraft performance, leaving the hypothesis plausible but incomplete.

 Enigma Data